List of rampage killers: Religious, political, or ethnic crimes

-Mass murders, committed by lone wolf perpetrators, that have a foremost religious, political or racial background.

 Familicides

 Only the first 15 entries are shown here.
-For the entire list see: List of rampage killers (familicides in Africa), List of rampage killers (familicides in the Americas), List of rampage killers (familicides in the United States), List of rampage killers (familicides in Asia), List of rampage killers (familicides in China), List of rampage killers (familicides in Europe), List of rampage killers (familicides in Oceania and Maritime Southeast Asia).
+For the entire list see: List of rampage killers (familicides in Africa), List of rampage killers (familicides in the Americas), List of rampage killers (familicides in the United States) List of rampage killers (familicides in Asia), List of rampage killers (familicides in China), List of rampage killers (familicides in Europe), List of rampage killers (familicides in Oceania and Maritime Southeast Asia).

-This section contains these cases where at least half of the victims were relatives of the perpetrator or the perpetrator's spouse.
-Cases with more than one offender are not included.